imbrikis/gatsby-portfolio/README.md

 ## Gatsby Portfolio

-CMS: Strapi
+### Built from the Gatsby Udemy Course

+- The CMS is Strapi
-Email Contact form: Formspree
+- The Email Contact form is submitted through Formspree